-Most of a flying dragon's diet consists of ants, but they also catch termites and other insects.
-They often feed as they ascend a tree trunk.
-The only time a lizard comes to the ground seems to be when a female is ready to lay eggs.
+Most of a flying dragon's diet consists of ants, but it also catches termites and other insects.
+The lizard often feeds as it ascends a tree trunk.
+A male very rarely—if ever—comes to the ground.
+A female comes to the ground to lay her eggs, however.

 The Mindanao Flying Dragon

-The Mindanao flying dragon's body is pale grey-brown in colour.
+The lizard's body is pale grey-brown in colour.
 The upper surface of the body has both large and small white spots.
-The upper surface of the male's plantagia is red white the female's is dark grey.
+The upper surface of the male's patagia is red while the female's is dark grey.
 The dewlap of the male is an attractive orange colour.
 The female's is duller and has a yellow tip.

-Unfortunately, this species of flying dragon is threatened by deforestation.
-The IUCN (International Union for Conservation of Nature) classifies the population as "Vulnerable".
-Efforts are being made to protect the lizard's rainforest habitat, which will hopefully allow the lizard population to grow or to at least stabilize.
-It would be a great shame to lose this animal from the Earth.
+The IUCN (International Union for Conservation of Nature) classifies animal populations according to their nearness to extinction.
+Unfortunately, the Mindanao flying dragon is classified in the "Vulnerable" category.
+The lizard is threatened by deforestation.
+Efforts are being made to protect the lizard's rainforest habitat, which will hopefully allow its population to grow or to at least stabilize.
+The status of the common flying dragon population hasn't been assessed by the IUCN.

-Draco lizards and flying dragons are fascinating little creatures.
+Draco lizards are unusual and fascinating little creatures.
 They are well adapted to their forest habitat and are fun to observe.
-The flight of a Draco lizard is a beautiful sight.
+The flight of the lizards is a beautiful and often impressive sight.
 Hopefully we will be able to see this flight for a long time to come.

 Facts about the common flying dragon from National Geographic